Principal Component Analysis (PCA)

 Additional training configuration:

 Anomaly threshold: Defaults to 99%.
 Higher values will result in fewer anomalies detected, but you may need to iterate to ensure you are finding the appropriate anomalies.
 The threshold indicates how much of the training data one expects to be anomalous.
-For instance, a model trained with an anomaly threshold of 99% will show an average of one anomaly for every 100 samples in the training data.
+For instance, a model trained with the default anomaly threshold of 99% will show an average of one anomaly for every 100 samples in the training data.
+In this example, the user has selected 99.9%, so the PCA model will show one anomaly for every 1000 samples in the training set.

-Monitoring signal contrast: Applies to log likelihood monitoring signal only and defaults to 0.5.
+Monitoring signal contrast: Applies to the Loglike monitoring signal only and defaults to 0.5.
 Higher values of monitoring contrast give more abrupt transitions in the log-likelihood monitoring signal, lower values show more gradation in behavior.
 The monitoring signal contrast can take values between 0 and 5.

 Once all the desired criteria have been set, you can either Execute to train the model and add the output to the trend view, or you can switch to Preview which will enable you to preview and iterate easily the anomaly condition or signal on the trend view(similar to the image below) before executing.